INSIGHT

 An audit can help identify potential compliance gaps and provide a baseline for measuring your organization’s readiness for the new regulatory environment.
 Additionally, having documented audit findings will demonstrate proactive compliance efforts to regulators and stakeholders.

-With clearer regulatory guidelines on the horizon, you may find it easier to justify stablecoin integration in your payment systems.
-The framework could reduce compliance uncertainty and provide a roadmap for incorporating these digital assets into your treasury management or customer payment options.
+With definitive regulatory guidelines now established, you can confidently justify stablecoin integration in your payment systems.
+The framework reduces compliance uncertainty and provides a clear roadmap for incorporating these digital assets into your treasury management or customer payment options.

 Planning for compliance

-If your business already uses stablecoins or plans to in the future, now is the time to begin preparing for the new regulatory requirements.
-The compliance landscape will likely become more structured, with updated policies and procedures, including the 1:1 attestation requirement.
+If your business already uses stablecoins or plans to in the future, now is the time to prepare for the new regulatory requirements.
+The compliance landscape will become more structured, requiring updated policies and procedures that align with the 1:1 reserve requirements, audit mandates, and AML provisions.

 Vendor and partner evaluation

-As the regulatory framework takes shape, you’ll want to assess whether your current stablecoin partners and service providers will meet the new requirements.
-This evaluation process should begin early to avoid disruptions to your operations.
+As the regulatory framework takes shape, assess whether your current stablecoin partners and service providers will meet the new requirements.
+This evaluation process should begin immediately to avoid disruptions to your operations, particularly given the enhanced oversight on certain issuers like Tether.

 The road ahead

-The extended timeline also gives your organization time to prepare.
-Rather than waiting for final passage, consider using this period to:
+This timeline gives your organization a clear window to prepare.
+Rather than waiting for final passage, use this period to:

 - Assess your current stablecoin usage and future needs